Raising chicks is fun, educational and is one of the most rewarding things you will do!

 This can however be treated.

-Curly toes can be caused by a vitamin deficiency, so give water soluble supplements for the first week or so.
+A vitamin deficiency can cause curly toes, so give water soluble supplements for the first week or so.

 This is normally a sign of boredom and overcrowding.